aselshall/rm/hw/hw3.md

 # [Homework 3: Write the introduction](https://aselshall.github.io/rm/hw/hw3)

 ## Objective
 This assignment aims to guide you through the process of conducting an in-depth literature review and using your findings to develop a clear and well-justified research proposal introduction.
-By the end of this assignment, you will have a solid foundation for your research project.
+By the end of this assignment, you will have a solid foundation for your [research proposal](https://aselshall.github.io/rm/hw/proposal-outline).

 ## Instructions